 What’s wrong with keeping birds in cages?

 All caged birds are either captured or captive-bred.
 In the wild, these beautiful beings are never alone, and if separated even for just a moment, they call wildly to their flockmates.
 Flock-oriented, they preen each other, fly together, play, and share egg-incubation duties.
-Many species of birds mate for life and share parenting tasks.
-Most birds will not take a second mate in the wild if their first is lost.
+Many species of birds partner for life and share parenting tasks.
+Most birds will not choose a second partner in the wild if their first is lost.

 Life in captivity is often a death sentence for birds, who may suffer from malnutrition, an improper environment, loneliness, and the stress of confinement.
 Birds are meant to fly and be with others of their own kind in a natural environment.
 Confinement causes birds to have temper tantrums and mood swings.
 The New York Times has reported that many birds “go off the deep end when they are … placed in captivity. … The resulting frustration, [Cambridge University zoologist Dr. James Serpell] said, leads to abnormalities like repetitive behavior, in which the bird’s head weaves back and forth, or in which it shifts constantly from one foot to the other; abnormal grooming in which the bird picks out all of its feathers, and aggressive behavior.”